-- (a) Step rate tests conducted under Section to satisfy section 1724.7, subdivision (a)(4)), shall adhere tomeet the following requirements: - (1) When a step rate test is conducted on a formation with a permeability of greater than 10ten millidarcies the time steps shall be sixty minutes and the well must shall be shut in for at least 48 houruntil the bottom-hole pressures approximate shut-in formation pressures, but not less than forty-eight hours prior to the test-and the time steps shall be 60 minutes. - (2) When a step rate test is conducted on a formation with a permeability of 40ten millidarcies or less the time steps shall be ninety minutes and the well must shall be shut in for at least 72 houruntil the bottom-hole pressures approximate shut-in formation pressures, but not less than seventy-two hours prior to the test-and the time steps shall be 90 minutes. - (3) The first three steps of the step rate test shall be below the fracture gradient. - (4) Real time downhole pressure recording shall be employed, unless an alternative has been approved by the Division. - (5) Bottom--hole pressure shall be recorded at a zero injection rate for at least one full time step before the first step of the step rate test and before one full time step after the last step of the step rate test. - (b) Step rate test data reported under Sectionsection 1724.7, subdivision (a)(4)), shall include the injection rate, bottom--hole pressure, surface pressure, pump rate volume, and time recorded continuously at a rate of every one second during the step rate test.
-The step rate test data submitted to the Division shall be raw and unaltered. - (c) The Operators shall provide the appropriate Division district office shall be notified with at least 24twenty-four hours in of advance of notice, or other period of advance notice acceptable to the district office, prior to conducting a step rate test under Section for purposes of section 1724.7, subdivision (a)(4) so that Division staff may have an opportunity to witness the step rate test.).
+(a) Step rate tests conducted to satisfy section 1724.7, subdivision (a)(4), shall meet the following requirements:

+- (1) When a step rate test is conducted on a formation with a permeability of greater than ten millidarcies the time steps shall be sixty minutes and the well shall be shut in until the bottom-hole pressures approximate shut-in formation pressures, but not less than forty-eight hours prior to the test. - (2) When a step rate test is conducted on a formation with a permeability of ten millidarcies or less the time steps shall be ninety minutes and the well shall be shut in until the bottom-hole pressures approximate shut-in formation pressures, but not less than seventy-two hours prior to the test. - (3) The first three steps of the step rate test shall be below the fracture gradient. - (4) Real time downhole pressure recording shall be employed, unless an alternative has been approved by the Division. - (5) Bottom-hole pressure shall be recorded at a zero injection rate for at least one full time step before the first step of the step rate test and before one full time step after the last step of the step rate test. - (b) Step rate test data reported under section 1724.7, subdivision (a)(4), shall include the injection rate, bottom-hole pressure, surface pressure, pump rate volume, and time recorded continuously at a rate of every one second during the step rate test.
+The step rate test data submitted to the Division shall be raw and unaltered. - (c) Operators shall provide the appropriate Division district office with at least twenty-four hours of advance notice, or other period of advance notice acceptable to the district office, prior to conducting a step rate test for purposes of section 1724.7, subdivision (a)(4).